yash-tatvic/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 - Sessions [^1]
 - App lifecycles
 - Screen views[^2]
-- Deep links [^3]

 [^1]:
 Session tracking is the same as supported in previous versions, which was previously enabled/disabled with the [`trackingSessionEvents`](#configuration) configuration.
 [^2]:
 Screen views are supported in UIKit.
 For Swift UI, you need to manually call the corresponding methods.
-[^3]:
-Deep link tracking is not fully automated.
-You need to manually call the corresponding methods.

 ???config "Tracking default events options"
 | <div class="big-column">Name</div> | Type | Default Value | Description |